fossbrandon/golf-scorecard/README.md

-# golf-scorecard
+# Golf Scorecard

-A simple scorecard application to track you round on the course.
+A simple scorecard application to track your round on the course.